How to grow and care for Violas

 - When the plants are bigger and it’s getting near the time to plant out, it’s important to harden off the seedlings by leaving them outside in the day and bringing them in at night – do this over a couple of weeks.
 Ideally, the Viola plants shouldn’t stay outside if the weather is particularly cold.

 - Once hardened off fully, you can plant out in their final spot whether in beds, pots or hanging baskets.
-Add some feed every month if needed.
+Add some liquid feed every month and 2 times a week in summer.

 How to sow Viola seeds direct in the ground